Bani57/HowToRideTheShoppingCart/index.markdown

 ## *You know, not everyone is in the top 1%...[^1]*
 [^1]: 99% of all people are not in the top 1%, to be precise :)

-As expected, our analysis showed that one of the major factors in determining the household expenses is the annual income of a given household.
-The main challange in utilizing this information from the datasets was the fact that we didn't have exact nummeric data about the household incomes.
+As expected, our analysis demonstrated that one of the major factors in detecting the household expenses is the annual income of a given household.
+The main challenge in utilizing this information from the datasets was the fact that we didn't have exact nummeric data about the household incomes.
 Instead, we were provided only with different income categories.
-Looking on the bright side, there is meaningful ordering of the categories as they are intervals.
-The main challenge here was finding an appropiare nummerical representation for each income category.
+On the bright side, there is a meaningful order in the categories as they are intervals.
+The most challenging thing here was finding an appropiate nummerical representation for each income category.
 We did so by fitting the data to the lognormal distribution.
-Even before seeing the income distirbution, we already assumeed that it would be log-normal, as this is the usual distribution of positiv random variables.
+Even before seeing the income distribution, we already assumed that it would be log-normal, as this is the usual distribution of positiv random variables.
 This follows from the central limit theorem, applied to variables which cannot be negative (like household income).

-Naively, we could simply plot the number of households contained  within every income category and get the following plot:
+Namely, we could simply plot the number of households contained within every income category, and get the following plot:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_20.html"></iframe>
 {% endraw %}

-While there is nothing wrong with this plot on first sight, careful analysis reveils a large problem with it: The bins are not equidistant.
-That is, in the second lowest bin (15-24K), there is only a range of 9,000 USD, while in the scond highest bin (200-249 USD), there is 49,000 USD income range.
-Therefore, it is biased towards bins of larger range.
+Whilst there is nothing wrong with this plot on the first sight, in-close analysis reveils a large problem with it: the bins are not equidistant.
+That is, in the second lowest bin (15-24K) there is only a range of 9,000 USD, while there is 49,000 USD income range in the second highest bin (200-249 USD).
+Accordingly, it is biased towards bins of a larger range.
 For a fair plot, we need to divide all the bins by their range.
-That way, we get an approximate *income distribution density* of the number of households per 1,000 USD income range.
-As the data is non-nummeric, we will still not be able to get a nice and continues distribution of the income, but at least it will be unbiased towards larger bins.
+By doing that, we get an approximate *income distribution density* of the number of households per 1,000 USD income range.
+Since the data is non-nummeric, we still won't be able to get a nice and continuous distribution of the income, but at least it will be unbiased towards larger bins.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_25.html"></iframe>
 {% endraw %}

-By just looking at this plot, we already get the feeling that it looks like the log-normal distribution.
-In order to actually verify this, we need to use maximum likelihood estimation to infer the parameters of the lognormal distribution.
-As the income categories are still non-numerical values, we also need to convert them into numbers.
-Naively, we were tempted to simple take the average between the lower and the upper bound of every bin.
-However, given that the data approximately follows a lognormal distribution, we have to use the geometric mean of the upper and lower bound (easy to prove) [^x].
+By just looking at the above-given plot, one may already get the feeling that it looks like the log-normal distribution.
+In order to actually verify this, we need to use the maximum likelihood estimation to infer the parameters of the log-normal distribution.
+Given that the income categories are still non-numerical values, we must convert them into numbers.
+Naively, we were tempted to simply take the average value of the lower and the upper bound of each bin.
+However, bearing in mind that the data approximately follows a log-normal distribution, we have to use the geometric mean of the upper and lower bound (easy to prove) [^x].

 [^x]: The proof is left to the reader